Taconic orogeny: New England and Canada

-When the Taconic orogeny subsided during the late Ordovician (about 440 Ma), subduction ended, culminating in the accretion of the Iapetus Terrane onto the eastern margin of the continent.
+When the Taconic orogeny subsided during the Late Ordovician (about 440 Ma), subduction ended, culminating in the accretion of the Iapetus Terrane onto the eastern margin of the continent.
 This resulted in the formation of a great mountain range throughout New England and eastern Canada, and perhaps to a lesser degree, southward along the region that is now the Piedmont of eastern North America.
 The expanded continental margin gradually stabilized.
 Erosion continued to strip away sediments from upland areas.
 Inland seas covering the midcontinent gradually expanded eastward into the New York Bight region and became the site of shallow clastic and carbonate deposition.
 This tectonically quiet period persisted until the late Devonian (about 360 Ma) when the next period of mountain-building began, the Acadian orogeny.

 Southern Appalachians

 In the southern Appalachians of Alabama, Georgia, and North Carolina, the Taconic orogeny was not associated with collision of an island arc with ancient North America (Laurentia).
 Geologists working in these areas have long puzzled over the "missing" arc terrane typical of Taconic-aged rocks in New England and Canada.
 Instead, the Iapetus margin of this part of Laurentia appears to have faced a back-arc basin during the Ordovician, suggesting that Iapetus oceanic crust was subducted beneath Laurentia—unlike the New England and Canadian segments of the margin, where Laurentia was on the subducting plate.

-In contrast to the Ordovician geologic history of New England, rocks in Alabama, Georgia, Tennessee, and North Carolina—including those of the Dahlonega gold belt (Georgia and North Carolina), Talladega belt (Alabama and Georgia), and eastern Blue Ridge (Georgia, Tennessee, and North Carolina)—are not typical of a volcanic arc in its strictest sense.
+In contrast to the Ordovician geologic history of New England, rocks in the southern Appalachians—including those of the Dahlonega gold belt (Georgia and North Carolina), Talladega belt (Alabama and Georgia), and eastern Blue Ridge (Georgia, Tennessee, and North Carolina)—are not typical of a volcanic arc.
 Instead, these rocks have geochemical and other characteristics typical of back-arc basins, which form behind the volcanic arc on the overriding plate.
-The presence of these early-middle Ordovician (480 - 460 million year old) back-arc basin rocks in direct or faulted contact with rocks of the Laurentian shelf and slope-rise in the southern Appalachians suggests they were built on the margin of Laurentia, beyond the edge of the continental shelf-slope break.
+The presence of these early-middle Ordovician (480 - 460 Ma) back-arc basin rocks in direct or faulted contact with rocks of the Laurentian shelf and slope-rise in the southern Appalachians suggests they were built on the margin of Laurentia, beyond the edge of the continental shelf-slope break.

-In the southern Appalachians, the Ordovician Laurentian margin probably resembled that seen in the modern Sea of Japan, with the continental mainland separated from a volcanic arc by a narrow, "marginal" seaway.
-Other lines of evidence supporting a back-arc, Sea of Japan-style tectonic model for the Taconic orogeny in the southern Appalachians include mixing of Ordovician and Grenville (ca. 1 billion year old) detrital zircons in metamorphosed sedimentary sequences, and interlayering of metamorphosed Ordovician volcanic rocks with sedimentary rocks derived from the Laurentian margin.
+The Ordovician Laurentian margin probably resembled that seen in the modern Sea of Japan, with the continental mainland separated from a volcanic arc by a narrow, "marginal" seaway.
+Other lines of evidence include mixing of Ordovician and Grenville (1000 Ma) detrital zircons in metamorphosed sedimentary sequences, and interlayering of metamorphosed Ordovician volcanic rocks with sedimentary rocks derived from the Laurentian margin.